-D. provides a tool kit for furthering relationships locally.
+D. It provides a tool kit for furthering relationships locally.

 E. It encourages Anglicans and Methodists in all regions to take all possible steps towards greater unity and suggests practical ways to do this.
-What's next?

 Both Communions are working towards a new way to coordinate our relationship, under the auspices of the Anglican-Methodist International Coordinating Council (AMICC).
 The Anglican Co-Chair is Bishop Susan Bell from Canada.
 It is hoped that a first meeting will be held in 2023.

 Meetings of AMICUM

-2009 Mexico

-2010 Bath, UK
+2009 Mexico 2010 Bath, UK 2011 Cape Town, South Africa 2012 Maryland, USA 2013 Jamaica

-2011 Cape Town

-2012 Maryland USA

-2013 Jamaica

-Oriental Orthodox Churches AOOIC
+Oriental Orthodox Churches

 The Anglican-Oriental Orthodox Commission (AOOIC)

-History

 The Anglican-Oriental Orthodox Commission (AOOIC) was established in 2001 and began its work by addressing questions of Christology.

-These are the Oriental Orthodox Churches represented on the dialogue:

-The Coptic Orthodox Church of Alexandria;

-Syriac Orthodox Church;

-Armenian Apostolic Orthodox Church Holy See of Cilicia, Antelias - Lebanon;

-Ethiopian Orthodox Tewahedo Church;

-Malankara (Indian) Orthodox Syrian Church.
+The following Oriental Orthodox Churches are represented in the dialogue: The Coptic Orthodox Church of Alexandria; The Syriac Orthodox Church; The Armenian Apostolic Orthodox Church Holy See of Cilicia, Antelias - Lebanon; The Ethiopian Orthodox Tewahedo Church; The Malankara (Indian) Orthodox Syrian Church.

 These Churches became separated from the other eastern churches and from the west after the Council of Chalcedon in 451 mainly because of disagreements about how to speak about the person of Jesus Christ - Christology.

-After a long suspension from 2003 the Dialogue resumed, with meetings in the UK in 2013, in Cairo in 2014, and subsequently.
-The Cairo meeting saw the signing of the Agreed Statement: Christology, published by the ACC in 2014.
+After a long suspension from 2003 the dialogue resumed, with meetings in the UK in 2013, in Cairo in 2014 and subsequently.

+Christology

+The Cairo meeting saw the signing of the Agreed Statement Christology, published by the ACC in 2014.